Harry Roque: 2019 Senate elections

-On October 5, 2018, Roque was reported to be interested to vie for a Senate seat in the 2019 Elections.
-Duterte said that Roque has no chance to win saying that he has no support from the military will just give him another role.
-On October 9, Roque was reported to have threatened to resign from his post after he was kept in the dark about Duterte's visit to a hospital on October 3.
+On October 5, 2018, Roque was reported to be interested to vie for a Senate seat in the 2019 elections.
+Duterte said that Roque had no chance in winning, saying that Roque had no support from the military; Duterte added he will just give Roque another role.
+Four days later, Roque was reported to have threatened to resign from his post after he was kept in the dark about Duterte's visit to a hospital on October 3.
 He eventually resigned on October 15, expressing his plans to run for a seat at the House of Representatives, under Luntiang Pilipinas Party.
 Roque later made his political plans official after filing his Certificate of Candidacy for Senator of the republic on October 17.

 On February 1, 2019, Roque dropped out of the 2019 Senatorial race, citing a medical condition.

 Return as the presidential spokesperson

 In April 2020, Roque returned to his role as Duterte's presidential spokesperson, replacing Salvador Panelo, who replaced him in 2018.

-On April 13, 2020, Roque assumed the role of spokesperson for the Inter-Agency Task Force for the Management of Emerging Infectious Diseases, amid the COVID-19 pandemic replacing Karlo Nograles.
+Amid the COVID-19 pandemic on April 13, 2020, Roque assumed the role of spokesperson for the Inter-Agency Task Force for the Management of Emerging Infectious Diseases, replacing Karlo Nograles.

 2022 Senate elections

-Roque filed his certificate of candidacy for the 2022 Senate election on November 15, 2021, which automatically meant that he has resigned from his position as presidential and IATF spokesperson.
-He ran under the People's Reform Party, substituting the candidacy of Paolo Mario Martelino.
-He said that he had promise to bid for a seat in the Senate if Sara Duterte decides to run for a national position.
-He also "found resolve to run" after a protest was staged in New York City against his bid to get elected to the International Law Commission of the United Nations to prevent the election of allies of what he deems as extremist groups.
+Roque filed his certificate of candidacy for the 2022 Senate election on November 15, 2021, which automatically deemed him resigned from his position as presidential and IATF spokesperson.
+After expressing desire to run as senator if Sara Duterte decides to run for a national position, Roque ran under the People's Reform Party, substituting the candidacy of Paolo Mario Martelino.
+Additionally, following a protest staged in New York City against his bid to get elected to the International Law Commission of the United Nations, Roque stated he "found resolve to run" to prevent the election of allies of what he deems as extremist groups.
 Roque lost in the Senate elections, finishing at 17th in a race to fill 12 seats.

+Post-Malacañang activities

+Roque was hired by real estate firm Whirlwind Corporation as a lawyer in 2023, and in the same year accompanied Whirlwind incorporator Cassandra Ong in visiting the Philippine Amusement and Gaming Corporation (PAGCOR) on two separate occasions to assist in settling documents for Lucky South 99 Outsourcing, Inc., a Philippine Offshore Gaming Operator (POGO) in Porac, Pampanga that has since been shut down due to illegal activities that occurred during its operation.

+Roque had initially supported the presidency of Bongbong Marcos.
+However, by 2024, Roque became an ardent critic of Marcos, spreading the false information that he is an illegal drug user and repeatedly calling for him to resign.